ANUcybernetics/imaginative-restoration/README.md

 ## TODO

-- webp (and compression?) for final images
+- when storing processed/unprocessed images, store them as data URLs
+- check whether the webcam image cropping is actually working
+- use the florence BB (the first BB one) to crop (and maybe draw that in the pipeline indicator too, with label)
 - add "no change to sketch" detection
-- maybe ditch Oban, just use Task.async
 - flocking behaviour for sketches
+- fade from bg to colour
 - add canny filter (client-side?)
-- add animated "capturing" widget for top-right, with countdown and sfx
+- add animated capture widget with countdown, sfx, and "processing pipeline" indicator
 - deploy to fly.io
 - make the nfsa film grow to fill the width (or height) even if it's bigger than actual size while preserving letterboxing